Schwenger/Swift-Big-Integer/README.md

 ## About performance
-BInt about twice as fast as mini-gmp, as of now (not counting the normal gmp, because it needs to be installed and is not portable).
+BInt about twice as fast as mini-gmp, as of now (not counting the normal GMP, because it needs to be installed and is not portable).
 For example, BInt can add numbers about 2 times faster than GMP (272ms vs 530ms for fib(100,000)), and multiply more than 2 times faster.
 When given the task of calculating and printing factorials successively, BInt performs significantly better than GMP.
 In addition, GMP is significantly harder to use, especially in combination with Swift, while BInt offers an intuitive interface.

-## Contributing
-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+# About this fork
+This project was forked in order to comply to our needs.
+No further feature development is to be expected.